 In other businesses, vehicle operations are not required but still exist to facilitate business.
 Examples include banks with pick-up services, professional firms that provide on-site services at client offices, technology practices installing or maintaining client servers and agents for brokers.
 In these cases, the transportation is not a part of the service or product provided; they augment the primary service.
 Therefore cost of vehicle operations are recorded to expenses.

-So what about the marginal businesses?
+What about the marginal businesses?
 Here are examples and the corresponding answer:

 A) Florists – Post to cost of sales because the customer expects to have delivery of flowers.